Ivanjin-king/Contact-Tracing-By-WIFI-Infrastrcture/README.md

 **Early of June:** Winter break/school holiday (here you could see I live in southern hemisphere)<br />

 ### Background Story:
 We were frustrated with Cisco Prime Infrasturce which reports accummlated client count around 80k.
 Was it true?
 I often asked for this question, it's certainly impossible in user's environment.
 Eventually, it ends up with a finding --- TIG Solution (telegraf + Influxd _ Grafana).
 I was then happily playing with this solution, spending much time on it. this solution is easy to start, make you excited when having a first graph.
 However, it is difficult to expand and customize if you have specific needs.
-I got another frustration.
-Harry, who challenged me why didn't we replace telegraf with Python, we can write ourself code, completely owned and controlled by ourself. we were exited again and start the coding journey, we then visulized the wireless AP count ...
+Harry, who challenged me why didn't we replace telegraf with Python script which is more flexible and completely owned and controlled by ourself, we can do anything we think.
+We were exited again and start the coding journey, we then visulized the wireless AP count,uptime,client count, wifi traffic ......

+Until one day, we recevied an anouncement about a positive Covid person who presented at "location" between 11am - 12am.
+We realized we had all of the data which can help outline the users appeared there during the window.

+Now, this solution has became one of most important application as the Contact tracing...

 ### Solution:
 Python + TimescaleDB + Grafana